akshay-kamath/personal-projects/Resume Screening Assistant/README.md

 - `Docs/`: Folder containing sample resumes for testing.

 ## Example Code

-Here is an example of how to use the app:

 1. Paste a job description, such as "Software Developer with experience in Python."
 2. Specify the number of resumes to return, e.g., "5."
 3. Upload a set of resumes from the "Docs" folder.